Pipili appliqué work

 It is one of the products which has been granted Geographical Indication (GI) by the government of India (Application No. 86 and 108).

+Etymology

+The word Chandua (ଚାନ୍ଦୁଆ Cānduā) is derived from the Sanskrit word Candrātapa (Sanskrit:चन्द्रातप, Candrātapa) and the Prakrit word Candāava (Prakrit:चंदाअव, Candāava) meaning moonlight, an awning, canopy, lantern.

 History

 Pipili appliqué work owes its origin to the culture of Lord Jagannath during the 12th century.

-Earlier appliqué umbrellas and canopies were prepared by the Gajapatis for the annual Ratha Jatra of Jagannath.
+Earlier appliqué canopies, umbrellas and lanterns were prepared by the Gajapatis for the annual Ratha Jatra of Jagannath.

 Use

 Nowadays its usage is more in household, decorative and festival products.
 The appliqué items are mainly used during rituals and jatras of the deities, particularly the colourful appliqué cloth covers of the three rathas of the deities during Rath Jatra.
 Apart from differences in colour the basic design of all three is similar.
 Appliqué work is also used in making pillows, seats and ritual dresses for the deities.

 Designing

 The base cloth includes water proof material for umbrellas, velvet for tents, cotton, and threads.

 Mythical and natural figures are used for the work, including peacocks, ducks, parrots, trees, elephants, creepers, flowers such as jasmine and lotus, the Sun, half-moon, and Rahu (a mythical demon who once swallowed up the sun).

 The craft involves embroidering and stitching.
 For attaching the pieces of cloth the makers use straight stitch, satin stitch, blind stitch, or buttonhole stitch.
 Sometimes they also make mirror work and many decorative stitches.